 There’s a good sized car park adjacent to the play area across the road from Ty Hwnt I’r Bont tea rooms.
 It’s off the B5106 (no overnight).
 Also parking in Trefriw in the road opposite the Woollen Mill.

 In the above car parks.

-A busy harbour town within Snowdonia National park.
-Situated in an enviable position on the Glaslyn Estuary.
-There’s lots of shops to stroll around but the main attractions are the Ffestiniog Railway and the Welsh Highland Railway.
-Completed with a stunning backdrop of the Snowdonia ranges.
+A busy harbour town within Snowdonia National park, an enviable position on the Glaslyn Estuary.
+There’s lots of shops to stroll around but the main attractions are the Ffestiniog Railway and the Welsh Highland Railway, with stunning backdrop of the Snowdonia ranges.

 Portmeirion Village is just a short 3 mile drive away.
-There’s also some great beaches, such as Black Rock Sands.
-Stretching along the coast, with lovely views in the distance towards the Welsh coastal town of Harlech.
+There’s also some great beaches, such as Black Rock Sands, stretching along the coast, giving lovely views towards the Welsh coastal town of Harlech.

 Portmeirion itself has an admission charge, but is worth the experience of the unique Italian design.
 Welsh architect, Sir Clough William Ellis designed the village, set amongst quirky gardens and ornate features.
 Scenic trails lead throughout and its also famed for the old TV series, The Prisoner.
 Finally, it really is something different and is also home to the Portmeirion Pottery designs!

 Behind the tourist office in Porthmadog and at Portmeirion (not overnight).

 On the high street near the tourist office in Porthmadog and several in Portmeirion Village.

 Abersoch is a lovely and extremely popular upmarket holiday destination, a thriving, bustling town with some good independent shops and cafes.
 Along with some fabulous sandy beaches which are located either side of the pretty headland.